Skip to content

 Is Santorini or Mykonos better for first-time visitors?

 Santorini is stronger for scenery and dramatic views.
 Mykonos is stronger for beach club energy and social pace.
+The better first-trip choice depends less on reputation and more on whether you want landscape focus or nightlife-driven movement.

 Should I rent a car in Santorini?